evildaemond/doorsim/README.md

 # doorsim

-An Open-Source Door Simulator for PACS Training

-## Description

 The DoorSim is a Open Source PACS (Physical Access Control System) built for research, training, and CTFs on RFID and Physical Security.

 ## Features